Department of Transportation (DOT) and Department of Health and Human Services (DHHS) Urine Specimen Collection Training (Online CE Course)

 - Describe the correct sequence of a proper drug screen collection.

-- Identify and explain how to hande unusual collection situations.
+- Identify and explain how to handle unusual collection situations.

 Click on the links below to preview selected pages from this course.